pymor/pymor/README.md

     pyMOR - Generic Algorithms and Interfaces for Model Order Reduction SIAM J. Sci.
 Comput., 38(5), pp. S194--S216, 2016

-## Installation via pip
+## Installation

+### pip

 We recommend installation of pyMOR in a [virtual environment](https://virtualenv.pypa.io/en/latest/).

-pyMOR can easily be installed with the [pip](https://pip.pypa.io/en/stable/)
+pyMOR can easily be installed with the [pip](https://pip.pypa.io/en/stable/) command.
-command:

-    pip install --upgrade pip  # make sure that pip is reasonably new pip install pymor[full]

-(Please note that pip versions prior to 21.1 might have problems resolving all dependencies)
+Please note that pip versions prior to 21.1 might have problems resolving all dependencies, so running the following first is recommended.

-This will install the latest release of pyMOR on your system with most optional dependencies.
-For Linux we provide binary wheels, so no further system packages should be required.
-Use
+    pip install --upgrade pip

+If you are not operating in a virtual environment, you can pass the optional `--user` argument to pip. pyMOR will then only be installed for your local user, not requiring administrator privileges.

+#### Latest Release (without Optional Dependencies)

+For an installation with minimal dependencies, run

     pip install pymor

-for an installation with minimal dependencies.
+#### Latest Release (with all Optional Dependencies)

+The following installs the latest release of pyMOR on your system with most optional dependencies.

+    pip install pymor[full]

 There are some optional packages not included with `pymor[full]` because they need additional setup on your system:

-* for support of MPI distributed models and parallelization of greedy algorithms (requires MPI development headers and a C compiler):
+* mpi4py: support of MPI distributed models and parallelization of greedy algorithms (requires MPI development headers and a C compiler):

       pip install mpi4py

-* dense matrix equation solver for system-theoretic MOR methods, required for H-infinity norm calculation (requires OpenBLAS headers and a Fortran compiler):
+* Slycot: dense matrix equation solvers for system-theoretic methods and H-infinity norm calculation (requires OpenBLAS headers and a Fortran compiler):

       pip install slycot

-* dense and sparse matrix equation solver for system-theoretic MOR methods (other backends available):
+* Py-M.E.S.S.: dense and sparse matrix equation solvers for system-theoretic methods (other backends available):
   * from [source](https://gitlab.mpi-magdeburg.mpg.de/mess/cmess-releases)
     (recommended)
   * using a [wheel](https://www.mpi-magdeburg.mpg.de/projects/mess)

-If you are not operating in a virtual environment, you can pass the optional `--user` argument to pip. pyMOR will then only be installed for your local user, not requiring administrator privileges.
+#### Latest Development Version

 To install the latest development version of pyMOR, execute